TRUSTED BY OVER 82,000 GROWING BUMPS

 Reality: The right pillow is a pregnancy must-have, not an optional extra.

-• Proper support keeps your spine aligned, eases hip and back pain, and stops you rolling onto your back.
+• Proper support keeps your spine aligned, eases hip and back pain, and stops you from rolling onto your back.

-• A versatile design transitions into a breastfeeding pillow postpartum—maximising its value.
+• A versatile design transitions into a breastfeeding pillow postpartum, maximising its value.

 Planning for Better Pregnancy Sleep